TGAC/COPO-documentation/help/glossary.rst

    Biocuration
      The extraction of unstructured biological data from manifests into a structured, computable form.

+   Compliance field
+        A compliance field in COPO is a field that is used to check whether the user has entered the correct information.
+It is usually a field that is required to be filled in.

+        Compliance fields cannot be updated once a manifest has been uploaded and approved by a sample manager.

    :abbr:`COPO (Collaborative OPen Omics)`
      `COPO <https://copo-project.org>`__ is a web-based tool for creating and managing metadata for research objects.